 Jesuit education has played an important role in the life of Peter Rodgers for more than 50 years.
-Rooted firmly in his parents’ desire for and commitment to a quality education for their children, Peter entered Canisius High School in 1967.
+Rooted firmly in his parents’ desire for and commitment to a quality education for their children, Peter entered Buffalo’s Canisius High School in 1967.
 Like so many young men who through the years have experienced the challenges of Latin, the companionship of friends, the deepening of faith, and the correction of Jug, Peter emerged prepared for success in college and in life.
 After his high school years, he continued his Jesuit education at Fordham University.

 Peter’s relationship with Jesuit education began again when he and his wife, Pam, chose McQuaid Jesuit for their two sons, Stephen, ’98, and John, ’03.
-For more than a decade, Peter and Pam threw themselves into their sons’ experiences by supporting athletic events, homework sessions, Kairos retreats, and other social events, including BASH which they co-chaired in 1999.
+For more than a decade, Peter and Pam threw themselves into their sons’ experiences by supporting athletic events, homework sessions, Kairos retreats, and other social events, including BASH, which they co-chaired in 1999.

-In 2003, Peter joined the McQuaid Jesuit Board of Trustees and became its chair in 2010.
+In 2003, Peter joined the McQuaid Jesuit Board of Trustees and became its chairman in 2010.
 His tenure on the board revealed steady leadership as the school went through the expansion of a sixth grade, renovation of the school cafeteria, and the transition of two presidents.

-Peter’s latest, but probably not last, relationship with Jesuit education occurred when he was awarded a McQuaid Jesuit diploma and made an “Honorary Member” of the Class of 2016 at that class’ Commencement Exercises last year.
+Peter’s latest, but probably not last, relationship with Jesuit education occurred when he was awarded a McQuaid Jesuit diploma and made an “Honorary Member” of the Class of 2016 at Commencement Exercises last year.